 "At the moment, we can name 110 shows at 46 venues," said Ross Summers, Branson/Lakes Area Chamber of Commerce executive vice president.
 "That's about a dozen more shows than last year.
 Almost every week we hear of a new show or an announcement in the works."

 It's an eclectic town that shows many faces; most all are family-oriented and approachable.
-It's not unusual to see Andy Williams on the golf course, or to encounter comedic performer Jim Stafford in a restaurant (he knows he's been spotted when he hears someone in a nearby booth singing, I don't like spiders and snakes!).
+It's not unusual to see Shoji Tabuchi on the golf course, or to encounter comedic performer Jim Stafford in a restaurant (he knows he's been spotted when he hears someone in a nearby booth singing, I don't like spiders and snakes!).

 Branson's 45-year-old live entertainment scene had been enjoyed by many thousands of visitors before it was "discovered" by the CBS television program 60 Minutes in 1991.
 Since that time, family entertainment has continued to explode here with a huge influx of performers, exciting additions to the area's famed amusement parks and increased focus on the Ozarks' limitless outdoor activities.

-Other popular Branson attractions include Dolly Parton's Dixie Stampede Dinner and Show, complete with six tons of real live buffalo leading the stampede nightly; the $40 million Celebration City theme park offering a massive wooden roller coaster, a variety of rides and games, and a spectacular laser and light show; the vintage 1940s Branson Scenic Railway featuring fully-restored passenger cars that recreate the classic travel experience of another time; the Roy Rogers-Dale Evans Museum, displaying personal and professional memorabilia from the Roy Rogers family; and turn-of-the-century paddlewheeler Showboat Branson Belle, providing a two hour lake excursion with a sit-down meal and the Steppin' Out Show starring ventriloquist Todd Oliver and his talking dog, Irving.
+Other popular Branson attractions include Dolly Parton's Dixie Stampede Dinner and Show, complete with six tons of real live buffalo leading the stampede nightly; the vintage 1940s Branson Scenic Railway featuring fully-restored passenger cars that recreate the classic travel experience of another time; and turn-of-the-century paddlewheeler Showboat Branson Belle, providing a two hour lake excursion with a sit-down meal and the all new show Celebrate!

 The surrounding Ozark Mountains provide the gorgeous backdrop for all this spectacular entertainment and are an ideal playground for outdoor enthusiasts, as well.
 Visitors can hike, bike or ride horseback through the wooded hills; three pristine lakes offer water activities galore with easy access to world-class fishing, boating, canoeing, kayaking, cruises, houseboats, jet-skiing and even duck rides.

 Integrating inspired course design by such luminaries as Tom Fazio and Jack Nicklaus with rugged Ozarks topography, Branson's golf courses provide a challenging golf experience set amidst sweeping mountain vistas and scenic hillside terrain.
-The area boasts eight 18-hole courses and two 9-hole executive courses.
-Branson Creek Golf Club has been named #1 course in Missouri and in the Top 100 nationwide by Golf Digest.
+The area boasts thirteen golf courses (eight of which are Championship) .

 People of all ages come to Branson because there is truly something fun for everyone, says Steve Presley of Presley's Country Jubilee, first show on the famous Branson Strip (Highway 76).
 The theme parks, the lake activities, the wooded hills, the shopping, the golf, the endless variety of first-rate entertainment.
 Branson's fun!
 And folks really appreciate the old-fashioned Ozarks hospitality.